Ecte86/bear-mon/README.md

-# ect-mon
+# Bear-mon

 A C64 memory monitor.
-Needs a better name.
+Might need a better name.

 This is my first public github repo!
 Please be **gentle**.